opnfv/functest/docs/testing/developer/devguide/index.rst

 By internal, we mean that this particular test cases have been developped and/or integrated by functest contributors and the associated code is hosted in the Functest repository.
-An internal case can be fully developped or a simple integration of upstream suites (e.g. Tempest/Rally developped in OpenStack are just integrated in Functest).
+An internal case can be fully developed or a simple integration of upstream suites (e.g. Tempest/Rally developped in OpenStack are just integrated in Functest).
 The structure of this repository is detailed in `[1]`_.